sujal1256/QuickNotes/Readme.md

 # QuickNotes

 QuickNotes is a web application that allows users to create, view, edit, delete, and organize notes into different sections such as **To do**, **Doing**, and **Done**.
 Notes are stored in localStorage to persist across sessions.
 The app includes a drag-and-drop feature for moving notes between sections and color-coding based on priority.

 ## Features

+- **Sign Up**: Users can create an account by providing a unique username and password.
+The app will store user credentials in localStorage, allowing them to sign in from any session.
+- **Sign In**: Registered users can log in with their username and password.
+After signing in, the app will load the notes specific to that user.
 - **Create Notes**: Users can create new notes with content, priority, and timestamp.
 - **Drag and Drop**: Notes can be dragged between **To do**, **Doing**, and **Done** sections.
 - **Edit Notes**: Users can edit existing notes and save changes.